-Mark Reed's Tree of Life sculpture will raise funds for the Cancer Services Charitable Fund in Queen Elizabeth II Hospital Kings Lynn NHS Trust and provide a place of calm contemplation in the Tree of Life Memorial Garden
+Mark Reed's Tree of Life sculpture will raise funds for the League of Friends in The Queen Elizabeth Hospital Kings Lynn NHS Trust and provide a place of calm contemplation in the Tree of Life Memorial Garden

-The 4.5m/ 15 ' x 4.9m/ 16.5' monumental tree sculpture was created by Norfolk-based artist Mark Reed and was commissioned by the Kings Lynn Hospital's League of Friends.
-The stunning sculpture features over 2,000 coloured and shimmering leaves that can be engraved with personal messages and memories, thus raising funds for the Cancer Services charitable fund.
+Norfolk-based artist Mark Reed was commissioned to create the 4.5m/ 15 ' x 4.9m/ 16.5' monumental Tree of Life sculpture by the Kings Lynn Hospital's League of Friends.
+The stunning sculpture features over 2,000 coloured and shimmering leaves that can be engraved with personal messages and memories, thus raising funds for The League of Friends.
 A permanent installation, the tree is sculpted from stainless steel and will be both a place for commemoration and a space for quiet reflection and even joy amongst our most difficult days.

-However we realize that many people may wish to purchase a leaf very similar to those on the tree canopy.
-These can be obtained on this site.
-The leaf will feature the same colourful patination and can be hung in your home or garden as a remembrance or celebration of a special event with all proceeds to the Kings Lynn Hospital Cancer Services Charitable Fund.
+So we'd love to offer on this site a leaf with the same colourful patination that can be hung in your home or garden as a remembrance or celebration of a special event with proceeds to the Macmillan Cancer Support.

 To view Mark's complete portfolio, click on his signature at the top of the page.